Where to Purchase Gap Insurance For Your Car

 What is Gap Insurance?

 Gap insurance protects people who have financed or leased their car from having to pay more money than the car is worth in the event of a total loss.
-Gap insurance protects you from being out of pocket.
 It is important to understand why gap insurance is important and how it works if you are looking to buy it.

-If you have a total loss, or someone steals your car and the value of your car is less than what you owe, you would owe the lienholder, bank or lessor the money out of your pocket, because your insurance policy only pays the actual value of the vehicle at the time of loss and not what you owe on it.
+If you have a total loss, or someone steals your car and the value of your car is less than what you owe, you would owe the lienholder, bank or lessor the money out of your pocket, because your insurance policy only pays the actual cash value of the vehicle at the time of an accident or claim, and not what you owe on it.

 Do You Have to Buy Gap Insurance?

 Many people get the sense that they have to purchase gap insurance, however you are not obligated to buy gap insurance as part of minimum car insurance requirements.
-If you want to read more about gap insurance and your rights, as well as some information to help you decide if you need gap insurance, we've put together some information for you in our article "Understanding Gap Insurance and Your Rights"
+You can read more about gap insurance and your rights, as well as some information to help you decide if you need gap insurance in our article "Understanding Gap Insurance and Your Rights"

 Check for the Gap Waiver Provision in a Lease Agreement